bioimage-io/JDLL/README.md

 This project provides a Java library for running Deep Learning (DL) models agnostically, enabling communication between Java software and various Deep Learning frameworks (engines).
 It also allows the use of multiple DL frameworks in the same session, manages the different DL frameworks and brings the models from the
 [Bioimage.io](https://bioimage.io/#/) repository to Java.

 It was first intended for developers and was originally built by the DeepIcy team as the backend of the DeepIcy plugin.
-However, end-users such as Bioimage analysts with some Python background can also benefit from it using JDLL for [scripting with Jyton](https://imagej.net/scripting/jython/).
+However, end-users such as Bioimage analysts with some Python background can also benefit from it using JDLL for [scripting with Jython](https://imagej.net/scripting/jython/).
+Some example scripts can be found [here](https://github.com/bioimage-io/JDLL/tree/main/scripts).
+Also have a look at the section [*Quickstart for end-users*]() to get more information about how to use JDLL for scripting.

 [JDLL](<https://github.com/bioimage-io/model-runner-java/tree/main>) is able to load models and make inference, create tensors, download Bioimage.io models and manage the supported DL frameworks.
 The library is designed in a modular way, allowing the main software to avoid dealing with the various objects and structures required by different DL frameworks.
 Instead the Java model runner provides interfaces for models and tensors that handle internally their creation and inference in the differnet Java engines.
 The main software only needs to interact with the Java model runner and does not need to worry whether the model is in PyTorch, Tensorflow or other framework.